 Aftertaste: 7.0 – Dragon breath – seriously though you get that agave taste, and a twinge of the power and it somehow goes directly to sort of tickling your nose with burn.
 I do like it though.

 Burn/Smooth: 4.5 – This does certainly burn, but it’s got just as much warmth in that burn as it goes down to not make you want to vomit.

 Aroma: 8.0 – Finally someone got the silver tequila balance in terms of smell, it’s not perfect, but damn is it good.

-Manliness: 5.0 – Graceful warming finish is about the only statement I agree with of their literature, but they otherwise don’t do much to make themselves manly, so I realty can’t afford them points they haven’t earned.
+Honesty: 5.0 – Graceful warming finish is about the only statement I agree with of their literature, but they otherwise don’t do much to make themselves stand out, so I really can’t afford them points they haven’t earned.

 w/ Lime: 6.0 – Standard fare the taste adding only a bit.